Khaled-J7/khaledJ-Portfolio/README.md

 # khaledJ-Portfolio
-Descp: A guthub repo for the portfolio website
+Descp: A github repo for the portfolio website